brentvollebregt/nitratine.net/posts/get-wifi-passwords-with-python/post.md

 category: YouTube
 tags: [python, wifi]
 feature: feature.jpg
-description: "This script searches windows for wifi passwords with python already known and displays them along side the network name.
+description: "This script searches windows for wifi passwords with python already known and displays them alongside the network name.
 It will not find passwords that your computer doesn't already know.
 This is useful for the occasions that you forget your WiFi password."

 [TOC]